 HIGH SCHOOL COURSES AT EARLIER GRADES The School may offer courses designated for grades 9-12 in earlier grade levels.
 19 TAC 74.26(b)

-GRADES 9-12 COURSE OFFERINGS The School that offers grades 9-12 shall provide instruction in the required curriculum as specified in 19 Administrative Code 74.1.
+GRADES 9-12 COURSE OFFERINGS

+The School that offers grades 9-12 shall provide instruction in the required curriculum as specified in 19 Administrative Code 74.1.
 A district shall ensure that sufficient time is provided for teachers to teach and for students to learn the subjects in the required curriculum.
 19 TAC 74.3(b)(1)

-sha ll mai ool shall offer the courses listed below in grades 9-12 and ntain evidence that students have the opportunity to take urses:
+The School shall offer the courses listed below in grades 9-12 and shall maintain evidence that students have the opportunity to take these courses:

-3. Eng lish language arts - English I, II, III, IV.
+- 3. English language arts English I, II, III, IV.

-4. hematics - Algebra I, Algebra II, Geometry, Precalculus, Mathematical Models with Applications.
+- 4. Mathematics Algebra I, Algebra II, Geometry, Precalculus, and Mathematical Models with Applications.

-5. ence - Integrated Physics and Chemistry, Biology, emistry, Physics, and at least two of the following:
+- 5. Science Integrated Physics and Chemistry, Biology, Chemistry, Physics, and at least two of the following:

-a.
+- a.
 Aquatic Science;

-b.
+- b.
 Astronomy;

-C. Earth and Space Science
+- c.
+Earth and Space Science

-d.
+- d.
 Environmental Systems;

-e.
+- e.
 Advanced Animal Science;

-f.
+- f.
 Advanced Biotechnology;

-g.
+- g.
 Advanced Plant and Soil Science;

-h.
+- h.
 Anatomy and Physiology;

-i.
+- i.
 Engineering Design and Problem Solving;

-j.
+- j.
 Food Science;

-k.
+- k.
 Forensic Science;

-I. Medical Microbiology;
+- I. Medical Microbiology;

-m.
+- m.
 Pathophysiology; and

-n.
+- n.
 Scientific Research and Design.